kmorrell27/UpperCrustCatering/_menus/bar-service.md

 - Sprite

 ## Cash Bar (limited liquor options)

 4 hour bar service & 100 person minimum

-$1/person non-refundable deposit (for the cost of ice and fruit)
+$3.50/person non-refundable deposit (for the cost of ice, fruit, and & stock prepping)

-Deluxe Cocktails $5  -  Traditional Cocktails $4  -  Wine $4
+Deluxe Cocktails $6  -  Traditional Cocktails $5  -  Wine $5

 Imported Beer $4  -  Domestic Beer $3

-Soft Drinks $1  -  Bottled Water $ 2
+Soft Drinks $1  -  Bottled Water $2

+## Bartenders Only Service

+We are happy to provider bartender service for those who wish to supply their own liquor, mixers, ice, coolers, fruits, napkins, straws, glassware, etc.

+Our bartenders will provide their own openers, ice scoop, and bus tub (for drink ice _only_)

+A Liquor License fee of $3.50/person will be charged ($250 minimum fee)

+Service hour charges will apply

 * * *

-Now for the serious stuff . . .

-Package prices are for parties of 75 people and over.
-Please call for pricing on smaller parties.
+Packages are priced for parties of 75 people and over.

-Bartenders $28/hour - Service hours include set-up, bar time, dinner hour and tear-down - minimum alcohol service labor charge $150.00

-We are happy to provide bartenders for those who wish to supply their own liquor, ice and supplies.
-A Liquor Licensing Fee of $1.50/person will be charged.

-We provide one bartender for every 75 guests.
+Upper Crust will provide a minimum of one bartender for every 75 guests.

-Open Bar Service Packages include disposable glassware, beverage napkins, stir stix, ice and serving equipment.
+All Bar Packages include disposable glassware, beverage napkins, stir stix, ice, serving equipment & Dram Shop Insurance and all required liquor licenses

-Cash Bar Package requires a non-refundable fee for ice and fruit.

-Upper Crust Catering reserves the right to substitute any liquor, beer, wine or mixer with a comparable quality product, due to availability or current trending.
+Upper Crust Catering reserves the right to substitute any liquor, beer, wine or mixer with a comparable quality product due to availability or popular trends.

-Some venues have restrictions regarding the serving of glass bottles - we will honor all venues requirements
+While Upper Crust Catering will provide adequate volume of product for your event, we cannot be held responsible for excess consumption of any particular item.
+All unconsumed product provided by us is the property of Upper Crust Catering and will be removed at the end of the event.

+We at Upper Crust wish for you and your guests to safely enjoy yourselves at your event.
+To this end we will abide by these following rules for both your protection and ours. . .

+Upper Crust Catering staff will adhere to the rules & regulations set forth by the Illinois Liquor Control Commission.

+No one under the age of 21 is be served alcoholic beverages.
+Upper Crust staff may request identification of anyone appearing to be under 21 years of age.

+ANYONE UNABLE TO PRODUCE PROPER ID WILL NOT BE SERVED.

+Upper Crust Catering Bartenders/Wait staff and/or management reserve the right to refuse alcohol service to any patron.

+It is policy of Upper Crust Catering that we DO NOT serve shots.

+Uniformed BASSET trained Bartenders are $29/hour each.
+Minimum Service Hour charges for 4, 5 or 6 hour Open Bar packages includes set-up, open bar service, no "dinner service" time (if applicable) and tear-down time.

+2 or 3 hour Open Bar service packages are priced at 25¢ less per person $175 Minimum Service Hours Charge

 Special requests and revisions to Bar Packages can be accommodated and may alter final package pricing.

-While Upper Crust Catering will provide more than adequate volume of product for your event, we cannot be held responsible for excess consumption of any particular item.

-All unconsumed product supplied by us is the property of Upper Crust Catering and will be removed at the end of the event.

-**Upper Crust Catering is fully licensed and insured in accordance with the State of Illinois and will adhere to the rules & regulations set forth by the Illinois Liquor Control Commission.**

-We at Upper Crust wish for you and your guests to safely enjoy yourselves - to help ensure this, we will abide by these rules for both your protection and ours. . .

-## NO ONE UNDER THE AGE OF 21 IS BE SERVED ALCOHOLIC BEVERAGES.

-## UPPER CRUST STAFF MAY REQUEST IDENTIFICATION OF ANYONE APPEARING TO BE UNDER 21 YEARS OF AGE.

-## ANYONE UNABLE TO PRODUCE PROPER ID WILL NOT BE SERVED.

-UPPER CRUST CATERING BARTENDERS/WAIT STAFF AND/OR MANAGEMENT RESERVE THE RIGHT TO REFUSE ALCOHOL SERVICE TO ANY PATRON.

-IT IS A POLICY OF UPPER CRUST CATERING THAT WE DO NOT SERVE SHOTS.

-* * *

-DEPOSIT– A 50% deposit is required on all Bar Service Packages 30 days prior to event date.
+Our Reservation & Payment Schedule is as follows. . .

+1. A 10% Reservation Fee - based on initial proposal- is required to hold the date Non-refundable after 7 days
+2. 50% of the most current Invoice is due 10 weeks out
+3. Invoice balance, along with Guaranteed Minimum Guest Count is due 3 weeks prior to Event date.
+4. After final payment has been met, payment for any additions to guest count or Service Hours will be due at the time of Staff departure on the day of your event

-A 18% gratuity will be applied if using glassware (vs. disposable) or if a tip jar is not allowed.
+An 18% pre-paid gratuity will be applied if a tip jar is not allowed.

-All applicable taxes and a $35 minimum Bar Delivery fee will be applied to all Bar Service events.
+All applicable taxes and a Bar Delivery/Travel fee will be applied to all Bar Service events.